⚠️ What is MEP(land) skill test ✈️

 An EASA license skill test MEP(land) for initial obtain of the class rating for multi-engine aeroplanes - MEP(land) is carried out after successful completion of the flight training provided by the EASA flight school.
 You as a trainee has to be recommended for the skill test MEP(land) by the flight school.
 Theoretical knowledge exam is done partially by the flight school during the flight training and partially by an EASA examiner during the skill test.

 EASA MEP(land) license skill test exam candidate shall have completed EASA flight training on the aeroplane of the same class as the one used for the license skill test.
 In our case it is the multi-engine piston aeroplane - MEP(land) of the same variant (e.g., Diamond DA-42 or Tecnam P2006T).

-EASA license skill test MEP(land) for initial obtain of class rating for multi-engine piston aeroplanes - MEP(land) is subject to the paragraph FCL.725(c) and Appendix No. 9 of Part-FCL, Regulation (EC) 1178/2011.
+EASA skill test MEP(land) for initial obtain of class rating for multi-engine aeroplanes is subject to the paragraph FCL.725(c).
+The scope of the flight training as well as the checkride with examiner is described in Appendix 9 of Part-FCL, Regulation (EC) 1178/2011.

-The entire length of the examination - EASA license skill test MEP(land) takes approximately 2 up to 3 hours total.
-The test flight (EASA license skill test MEP(land)) itself (flight with the EASA flight examiner) takes approximately 1 hour up to 1 hour 30 minutes of the flight time.
+The duration of entire EASA skill test MEP(land) takes approximately 2 up to 3 hours total.
+The flight with the EASA flight examiner takes approximately 1 hour up to 1 hour 30 minutes of the block time.
 The rest of the time is used for the preparation of the check flight (route planning, briefing, debriefing and any oral theoretical knowledge examination).